-16. PUBLICATION OF PRICES
+13. PUBLICATION OF PRICES

-The most recent prices will appear daily on the Trustnet website at www.trustnet.com.
-Prices may also be obtained by telephone on 01483 783 900.
+The most recent prices will appear daily on the Trustnet website at www.trustnet.com and can also be obtained by telephone on 01483 783 900.

 For reasons beyond the control of the Manager, these may not necessarily be the current prices.